Impedance

 current.

-impedance has a magnitude of
+impedance has a magnitude equal to:

 While simple, we will now explain why this is important, considering both the low